2015 Gold Sovereign

 The year 2015

 Beyond the walls of The Royal Mint, 2015 witnessed; Libby Lane become the UK's first female Bishop, the Hatton Garden Heist, the birth of Princess Charlotte to the Duke and Duchess of Cambridge, Conservative David Cameron elected Prime Minister, and Jeremy Corbyn elected as Labour Party leader.
-Jeremy Clarkson was dismissed from hit show Top Gear for assaulting a producer, Facebook attained 1 billion users, and flowing water was discovered on Mars.
-It was also a more sombre year in many ways including the Charlie Hebdo attack in Paris and the sinking of a migrant ship carrying around 550 people off the Libya coast.
+Jeremy Clarkson was dismissed from hit show Top Gear for assaulting a producer, Facebook attracted 1 billion users, and flowing water was discovered on Mars.
+It was also a more sombre year with the Charlie Hebdo attack in Paris and the sinking of a migrant ship carrying around 550 people off the Libya coast.
 The year 2015 was a poignant year in history, now immortalised in coinage.

 The Obverse (front, heads) presents Queen Elizabeth II's fourth portrait by Ian Rank-Broadley.
 Her Majesty is posed in the "Girls of Great Britain and Ireland" Royal Diamond crown, a wedding gift from Queen Mary in 1947.
-This design has been used on gold Sovereigns since 1998.
-The idea of replacing the former Maklouf portrait occurred during a competition to design the Obverse of the 1997 Golden Wedding crown.
+This design has been used on gold Sovereigns since 1998 and 2015 is its last known appearance.
 The Obverse of the next 2016 Sovereign will feature a new 5th portrait of Her Majesty by Jody Clark.

 The Reverse (back, tails) of the 2015 Sovereign is that of the classical portrayal of 'St George slaying the Dragon', designed by Benedetto Pistrucci.
 St George, the Patron Saint of England, is on horseback, sword in hand.
 On the floor to the left is a broken spear from a previous offensive.
 Pistrucci's depiction dates back to 1817.
-He designed and engraved the artwork himself and was paid 100 guineas for his services.
-This is equivalent to about £8,000 today - it sounds like The Royal Mint got a bit of a bargain there!
+He designed and engraved the artwork for the Sovereign and also the Waterloo Medal, a 30-year-long commission.

 The coin includes the inscription, 'DEI GRA REGINA FID DEF', which translates to 'By the Grace of God, Queen, Defender of the Faith'.
 The inscription refers to HM Queen Elizabeth II's position as Supreme Governor of the Church of England, a role Her Majesty has held since her accession to the throne in 1952.